mendersoftware/mender-docs/02.Overview/08.State-scripts/docs.md

 8. [ArtifactFailure_Enter] ArtifactFailure [ArtifactFailure_Leave]
 9. [Idle_Enter] Idle [Idle_Leave]

-In case any of the `Artifact` scripts fail, an additional `ArtifactFailure` state is entered and the corresponding Enter and Leave scripts are run.
-Please also note that *there is no* `ArtifactFailure_Error` state transition and if any error occurs while executing actions inside the `ArtifactFailure` state, the scripts in the `ArtifactFailure_Leave` transition will run and an appropriate error path will be executed.
+If any of the `Artifact` scripts fail, the `ArtifactFailure` state runs and the corresponding Enter and Leave scripts executes.
+Please also note that *there is no* `ArtifactFailure_Error` state transition and if any error occurs while executing actions inside the `ArtifactFailure` state, the scripts in the `ArtifactFailure_Leave` transition runs and an appropriate error path executes.

 #### Error while committing an update